KinnariyaMamaTanha/KinaVim/README.md

 git clone https://github.com/KinnariyaMamaTanha/KinaVim ~/.vim
 ```

-- Enter vim for the first time. `vim-plug` will automatically install itself and other plugins.
+- Enter vim/neovim for the first time. `vim-plug` will automatically install itself and other plugins.

 ```bash
 vim
 ```

-- Close vim and restart it again.
+- Close vim/neovim and restart it again.
 Enter insert mode and `coc.nvim` will automatically install its extensions.

 ```bash
 vim ~/.vim/vimrc